agmui/Gradescope_Setup/README.md

 Each assignment folder has this
 <pre>
-/autograder
+labXX-some_lab
-├──  run_tests.py                      (doesn't rly matter, just runs all tests and formats output) ├──  requirements.txt                  (python dependences)
-├──  src                               (student's work and hw source files) └──  tests                             (folder with all tests)
+├──  run_tests.py                      (runs all files in tests folder and formats output) ├──  src                              (student's work and hw source files) └──  tests                            (folder with all tests)
     ├──  test_files.py                 (checks if student submitted all files)
     ├──  test_leaderboard.py           (leaderboard that I have yet to use :') )
     ├──  test_integration.py           (my over engineried autograder :) )